mikecox579/Week-6-Lab/README.md

 This project uses the [MIT](https://choosealicense.com/licenses/mit/) license.
 More informatin can be found at the link or in the LICENSE.md file.

 ## Miscellany

+The reason the MIT license was choosen is because I recognized this license through working with many apis that used this license.
+Also, permissions, conditions, and limitations match up with what I would actually want if I was creating a real open-source project (specifically the limitation in liability).
+The reason the Contributor Covenant Code of Conduct was choosen is because of it's wide use by major companies, including Google, Mozilla, and Linux.
+Also, the conduct's coverage in setting standards, resposibilities, and enforcement with additional links to resources with more information.